-In addition, in operational and support situations, a moving asset or reported or sensed entity or event may be tracked according to its geographic location.
+In addition, in operational and support situations, a moving asset or phenomenon may be tracked according to its geographic location.
 Examples of a moving asset or reported or sensed entity or event include: aircraft, trucks, a vessel suspected of carrying contraband, and individuals on a watch list.
+Commercial companies such as FEDEX track every truck and package, but the Federal Emergency Management Agency (FEMA) cannot afford to do so because the cost is prohibitive without daily use of the system.
+An integrated solution with other agencies could afford the government the ability to build such a system and this profile is a tool to be used in that process from the signing of interdepartmental agreements to the design and implementation of the working system.

-Any information that has an associated location can be subjected to/used for performing geospatial queries, analysis, intelligence, and visualization.
-Combinations of data sources may be needed to provide users an integrated view over time of events, tracked entities, and their locations to support and coordinate decision-making during operational planning, preparedness, prevention, response, and remediation.
-Fire danger forecasting is another example of the use of geospatial information along with geospatial queries; analysis, intelligence, and visualization to support decision-making (see Figure 2).
+Any information that has an associated location can be used in geospatial queries, analysis, intelligence, and visualization.
+Combinations of data sources may be needed to provide an integrated view over time of events, tracked entities, and their locations.
+Such data combinations support decision-making during operational planning, preparedness, prevention, response, and remediation.
+Fire danger forecasting is just one example of the use of geospatial information along with geospatial queries, analysis, and visualization to support decision-making (see Figure 3).

-Figure 2: Fire forecast created using geospatial information and analysis
+Figure 3: Fire forecast created using geospatial information and analysis

-Geospatial services are well-defined software functions that transform, manage, or present geospatial information to users.
+Geospatial services are well-defined processes that transform, manage, or present geospatial information to users.
 Examples of general-purpose geospatial services that may be used by many business applications include:

-- Providing a map-based visualization of geospatial information - Determining the geographic coordinates corresponding to a person's address - Identifying routes for navigating from one location to another - Creating online or paper maps (operational pictures) for visualizing a situation or event along with relevant geographic features and positions of entities of interest - Performing a query to retrieve geospatial information based on types, attributes, and geographic regions and/or political boundaries - Converting geographic data from one reference datum or projection to another
+- Providing a display of agency information on a map background - Determining the geographic coordinates corresponding to an address - Identifying routes and creating directions for navigating from one location to another - Analyzing the locational aspects of any problem or challenge. - Creating online or paper maps (operational pictures) for visualizing a situation or event along with relevant geographic features and positions of entities of interest - Performing a query to retrieve geospatial information based on geographic regions and/or political boundaries - Converting geographic data from coordinate system to another